Full Report for Listed Buildings

 Exterior

 Simple Gothic style.
 Walls faced with grey rubble arranged in courses; pale ashlar dressings.
 Slate roof.
-Narrow SE (liturgical W) end of Church facing Wheat Street with flanking buttress, battered plinth; shallow projection in centre with its sides tapering inwards towards apex of gable; two-light window at ground level and a small canopied niche above; belcot with 2 openings, its gable with cruciform finial.
+Narrow SE (liturgical W) end of church facing Wheat Street with flanking buttress, battered plinth; shallow projection in centre with its sides tapering inwards towards apex of gable; two-light window at ground level and a small canopied niche above; bellcote with 2 openings, its gable with cruciform finial.
 Small Gothic archway to R. Buttressed SW wall of nave of 5 bays; battered plinth and tall narrow lancet windows; gabled ashlar entrance towards E end of SW nave wall.
-Lower chancel with group of 3 lancets, gabled end with 3-light Decorated style window.
+Lower chancel with group of 3 lancets, gabled end with 3-light Decorated style window with coloured borders with sacred monograms.

 Interior

 Nave of 5 bays has timber roof with scissor trusses and wall-posts on corbels.
 Organ gallery at Wheat Street end of church.
-Tall chancel arch; scissor truss roof also to chancel; to R in chancel, doorway and 2 recesses with trefoil heads.
+Tall chancel arch; scissor truss roof also to chancel; to R in chancel, doorway and 2 recesses (piscina and a sedile) with trefoil heads.
+Immediately inside the main door is an octagonal stone font, probably Hansom.
+W gallery with replacement organ installed 2014.

 Reason for designation

-A relatively scarce and early example of a Roman Catholic church, well-preserved, by a leading architect in this field.
+Included for its special architectural interest as a relatively unaltered and early example of a Catholic church, by a leading architect in this field.
 Group value with Presbytery to rear, and Hall to N.

 Cadw : Full Report for Listed Buildings [ Records 1 of 1 ]